 Other important anthropogenic effects on the marine environment are overfishing and destruction of the sea bed (e.g. by bottom trawling or dredging) which could result in decreasing availability of suitable prey for porpoises (Hammond et al. 1995).
 The distribution of fish stocks and that of porpoises are linked to one another, and conservation of porpoises should include management of fisheries especially in, but not limited to, designated protected areas (SACs).
-In the Western Baltic, the Belt Sea and the Kattegat, the cod stock in the Kattegat has undergone a substantial reduction over the past 25 years and both stock size and spawning stock biomass have remained at very low levels since the end of the 1990s (Vitale et al. 2008).
+In the WBBK, the cod stock in the Kattegat has undergone a substantial reduction over the past 25 years and both stock size and spawning stock biomass have remained at very low levels since the end of the 1990s (Vitale et al. 2008).
 This is most likely due to the extensive and long term use of towed fishing gears, since the adjacent Sound, where trawling has been banned for 80 years, has not been affected (Svedäng 2010).